-Hey, there’s no harm in taking a family staycation if you are looking at affording a family holiday holiday on a budget.
+Hey, there’s no harm in taking a family staycation if you are looking at affording travelling with family on a budget.
 If funds are running low, and considering the viral pandemic that we are now up against, this could be the best thing to do anyway!

 There are loads of things you can do with the kids, from going to the zoo to having days out at any nearby beaches.
 You can even have fun at home making crafts, playing board games, and having movie nights, so staying at home doesn’t have to be the epitome of boredom.

 Still, if you do want to go on holiday this year, and assuming you are safe to do so (make sure you pack plenty of hand sanitizer), you might still be able to afford it, despite your current lack of funds.

 Here are some tips we hope you find useful.